• Skip to primary navigation

 Instructions

 • Please note that some people find this recipe bitter.
-I love the bitter taste, but if you do not like bitter flavors here are my tips: make sure you use a beer you like the flavor of, if you don't like it before it goes in the soup, you won't like it in the soup.
+I love the bitter taste, but if you do not like bitter flavors here are my tips: try using less tomato paste to start, adding more later to taste if desired.
+Make sure you use a beer you like the flavor of, if you don't like it before it goes in the soup, you won't like it in the soup.
 You can start with less beer to taste or replace the beer completely with a vegan beefless broth.
 If you find the finished soup too bitter try adding fat such as 1 - 2 tablespoons olive oil, or vegan butter and some sweetness such as 1 - 2 tablespoons brown or white sugar, agave, or maple syrup.

 • Heat a large pot over medium-high heat.
 Add the olive oil, and when hot add in the celery, onion, and garlic.
 Sauté until the onion becomes translucent and just begins to brown about 5 minutes.